sassoftware/visual-analytics-sdk/documentation/docs/guides/export-report-package.md

 Within the exported report package, a file named `viyafonts.css` references fonts from your SAS Viya deployment for use in your page.
 Including a link to this stylesheet in your HTML page enables it to access the fonts that were used to design the report.

-To retrieve these fonts, a live connection to a SAS Viya server with CORS enabled is required.
-The fonts cannot be retrieved while offline.
+To use these fonts, the SAS Viya deployment must be accessible and have CORS enabled.
 For more information on enabling CORS, see [`Enable Cross-Origin Resource Sharing`](viya-setup#enable-cross-origin-resource-sharing).

 ```html
 <link rel='stylesheet' type='text/css' href='css/viyafonts.css' />